Free Printable Thanksgiving Bingo Game Cards for Kids

 How To Play Thanksgiving Bingo

-Most of us know how to play Bingo already…it’s a classic game.
-But just in case you forget, here are some simple Bingo instructions.
+Most of us know how to play the classic game of Bingo already, but just in case you forget, here are some simple instructions.

 Detailed Thanksgiving Bingo Instructions: